 Note there is no universally agreed IoT definition although there is an ongoing project to build one and bodies such as the ITU (International Telecommunication Union) have done recommendations (more below).

-There is no universal Internet of Things definition and it is not that easy to define IoT because it has become an umbrella term for many realities which, in the end, have little in common, depending on how you look at it.
-As you will see in the definitions below there are several approaches and views.
+As said, it is not that easy to define IoT because it has become an umbrella term for many realities which, in the end, have little in common, depending on how you look at it.
+That’s why, as you will see in the definitions below there are several approaches and views.